Comparison guide

 When a balance feels confusing, scroll back.
 Balance Replay lets the balance follow your history, showing who owed what around the entry you are viewing.

-For entries with interest, historical balances stay tied to the date being viewed, so the past is shown in the context of that moment.
+For entries with percentage interest, historical balances stay tied to the date being viewed, so the past is shown in the context of that moment.
+For fixed interest, the agreed extra amount stays attached to the entry without time-based calculation.

 Running balances are the center of You Owe Me